mtnygard/vase/docs/fern.md

 do anything but serve static files from the classpath, but it's a start.

-### Working with a Vase descriptor
+### Dealing with Input Errors

-The function `com.cognitect.vase.fern/load-descriptor` loads a Fern file and returns it.
 In the event of any problems, Fern returns a map with the key `:markers` bound to a vector of marker maps.
-Each map
+Each map has:
-has:

    * `:line` - The line number where the problem occurred.
    * `:column` - The column number where the problem occurred.